konrad/annotation_helper_web_app/README.md

 * Regular Expression Matches: Annotation ID

-If you load your GFF file into the IGB and click with the right mouse on a feature the pop-up menu should contain an option named "Reject" (or whatever you wrote in the "Name" field).
-Clicking this button should tell IGB to open the link for this specific feature in a web browser.
+If you load your GFF file into the IGB and click with the right mouse on a feature the pop-up menu should contain an option named "Get More Information" with and submenue showing "Google" and "Reject" (or whatever you wrote in the "Name" field).
+Clicking the "Reject" button should tell IGB to open the link for this specific feature in a web browser.
 This set-up could be used for a workflow in which you assume that any feature that you do not reject is accepted.
 If you want to